 Proteins are long chain polymers made up of amino acids.
 These long chains are known as polypeptides.
 They play a key role in the life of all living beings.
 The primary structure of proteins is formed by the covalent bond existing between the amino acid molecules.
 The secondary structure is made up of the hydrogen bonding present between the different sections of the protein chain.
 The process with which a protein compound folds and forms its tertiary structure involves intermolecular forces to establish a strong bond.

 The movement of water through the xylem and other parts of a plant makes use of hydrogen bonding.
 Plants containing tiny and rigid tubes that are made up of cellulose.
 A strong adhesive force exists between water and the cellulose walls.
 This force supports the capillary action that is used to supply nutrients and fluids to the stem, trunk, and other parts of a plant.
-Hydrogen bonding is used to form a long chain of fluids that is able to defy gravity and travel in the upward direction.
+Hydrogen bonding is responsible for the upward movement of water molecules through the xylem as continuous columns.

 4. Soap and Detergents